JuliaGaussianProcesses/KernelFunctions.jl/docs/src/api.md

 Requiring all collections of inputs to be `AbstractVector`s resolves all of these problems.

 Firstly, the question of how to interpret the columns and rows of a matrix of inputs is resolved.
 Users _must_ wrap their inputs in either a `ColVecs` or `RowVecs`, both of which have clearly defined semantics.

 By design, there is also no discrepancy between the number of inputs in the collection, and the `length` function -- the `length` of a `ColVecs`, `RowVecs`, or `Vector{<:Real}` is equal to the number of inputs.

 There is also no loss of performance.

 Additionally, approach is arguably leads to clearer user code.
 A user need only wrap their inputs in a `ColVecs` or `RowVecs` once in their code, and this specification is automatically re-used _everywhere_ in their code.
 The `obsdim` resolution requires that the `obsdim` keyword argument is passed along with the data every time that any function involving `kernelmatrix` is used.

-There are other aesthetic benefits -- for example a collection of `N` `Real`-valued inputs can be represented by an `AbstractVector{<:Real}` of `length` `N`, rather than needing to use an `AbstractMatrix{<:Real}` of size either `N x 1` or `1 x N`.
+Additionally, a collection of `N` `Real`-valued inputs can be represented by an `AbstractVector{<:Real}` of `length` `N`, rather than needing to use an `AbstractMatrix{<:Real}` of size either `N x 1` or `1 x N`.